 Researching issues in professional responsibility is a complex process and requires use of materials beyond judicial decisions and statutes.
-At the core of issues of legal ethics are the rules governing the conduct of lawyers and judges that are adopted by each state.
+At the core of issues of legal ethics are the rules governing the conduct of lawyers and judges that are adopted by each jurisdiction.
 These state rules are based on model rules adopted by the American Bar Association, most recently the Model Rules of Professional Conduct and the Code of Judicial Conduct.
 In addition, each state bar association has some mechanism for enforcing the rules through disciplinary proceedings and through the issuance of opinion letters on ethical issues submitted to it.

-You may need to consult bar association ethics opinions, the Model Rules, and the version of the rules of professional conduct for your particular state.
+You may need to consult bar association ethics opinions, the Model Rules, and the version of the rules of professional conduct for your particular jurisdiction.
 Case law research can also be complicated because ethics issues can arise from attorney discipline proceedings and such diverse substantive areas as legal malpractice and criminal appeals.
 This research guide concentrates on materials other than case law, although a few tips on finding judicial decisions in the area of legal ethics are included.

 The American Bar Association has provided leadership in legal ethics through the adoption of professional standards that serve as models of the law governing lawyers since the adoption of the Canons of Professional Ethics in 1908.
 The latest version of these standards is the Model Rules of Professional Conduct, first adopted in 1983 and amended a number of times since then.
 The Model Rules of Professional Conduct consist of a Preamble, a statement of their scope, and a list of approximately 60 rules, organized into eight subject areas.
 Each Rule is followed by a comment explaining the Rule.